ali-begic/grades/README.md

-# grades
+# Grades
-Grades is an intuitive Qt C++ app for managing school grades.
-It offers a sleek UI to easily add, update, and organize grades and subjects, view reports, and export data.
-Ideal for students and educators, it simplifies grade management with powerful features.
+Grades is a powerful and user-friendly application designed for managing school grades efficiently.
+With a sleek and intuitive UI built using the Qt framework, it offers comprehensive features to handle all aspects of grade management.
+Users can easily add, update, and remove subjects and grades, view detailed reports, and export data as needed.
+The application ensures smooth operation with customizable options for handling grades and subjects, making it an essential tool for students and educators alike.